rambansal59/Address-Book/C/README.md

 ```

 ## Issue
 - One issue is that to modify a specific record, it requires you to enter the **name**, the node you want to modify, along with the **new** address and phone number.
 So even if the node does not exist, you are still required to input the address and phone number.
-The function name and parameters were given to us, so we had to work with it.
 - Another issue is that you **need** the *save.txt* file or else the program will automatically close.

-## Copyright Notice
-If any ICS 212 students from Ravi's class comes across this. **BE AWARE**, I modified the code to not meet the majority of his requirements.